jquery/learn.jquery.com/page/javascript-101/scope.md

 console.log( foo ); // "world"
 ```

-When you reference a global variable within a function, that function can see changes to the variable value after the function is defined.
+When you reference a variable that's outside of a function's scope, that function can see changes to that variable after the function is defined and then executed.

 ```
 var myFunction = function() {